 Further education can be considered at the recently rebuilt Barnet College in Wood Street, providing both full and part time courses in many categories.

-St. John the Baptist Church, better known as Barnet Church, (built 1560) stands at the centre of the town in the area known as Chipping Barnet, on the highest point between London and York.
+St. John the Baptist Church, better known as Barnet Church, (built 1560) stands at the centre of the town, on the highest point between London and York.
 The Tower is open to the public on occasion, commanding unrivalled views of the surrounding area and the many landmarks of London’s changing skyline.

-Steeped in history it is said that the Hill in the children’s rhyme ‘The Grand Old Duke of York’ is based on Barnet Hill after the 1471 Battle of Barnet.
+It is said that the hill in the children’s rhyme ‘The Grand Old Duke of York’ is based on Barnet Hill after the 1471 Battle of Barnet.
 It is the site of an ancient and well known horse fair from which comes the rhyming slang ‘Barnet Fair or Barnet for hair’ dating back to 1588.

 In 1652 Barnet Well was documented as having medicinal waters, later in 1664 Samuel Pepys, English Naval Administrator, Member of Parliament and famous diarist, is understood to have visited the area to take the water.
 The remains of the well buildings can still be seen in Well Road.